SinRedemption/cordova-android-notification-listener/README.md

-# NotificationListenerService plugin for Cordova
+# AndroidNotificationServiceListener plugin for Cordova

 This is an implementation of the [NotificationListenerService in Android](https://developer.android.com/reference/android/service/notification/NotificationListenerService.html)